 “Doc, I have no idea.
-When we got back from looking today he was lying on
+When we got back from looking today he was

-were pleading with Doc to give him hope.
+okay?”
+Lucas’ eyes were pleading with Doc to give him hope.

 “It’s too early to tell just yet, but you’re doing all the right

 things.
 Let me check that water.”
 He put his elbow in.

 “That’s just about right.
 Now we’ve got to soak his hands and

 feet to thaw them out.
 It could be mighty painful for him, but

 Lucas nodded slightly.
 How much pain, he wondered.
 He dreaded

 seeing his son in pain.
 They divided the water into two pots and

 then Lucas gently sat Mark up and leaned him back against his

 into one of the pots of water and his hands in the other.

 “Can you hold him there for a while, Lucas?”

 He nodded.
 He would hold him as long as he needed to.
 They had

 to change the water several times.
 Mark was still unconscious,

 but after awhile, he began to twist his head back and forth and

 eventually he was thrashing about and screaming.
 Micah had to

 hold his feet down in the water while the Doc held his hands.

 “Doc, do something!”
 Lucas shouted as he tried to hold it

 “There’s nothing I can do, Luke.
-In his weakened condition, I’m afraid to
+In his weakened condition, I’m

-him.
+actually good for him.
 It will help his circulation.”